Jordan Ikoko

-Jordan Ikoko (born 3 February 1994) is a Congolese footballer who plays as a right-back for Cypriot First Division club Pafos and the DR Congo national team.
+Jordan Ikoko (born 3 February 1994) is a professional footballer who plays as a full-back for the Liga I club Dinamo București.

 Ikoko began his senior career with Paris Saint-Germain but did not make a first team appearance and spent time on loan at Créteil, Le Havre and Lens.
 In the summer of 2016, he joined Guingamp.
 Ikoko spent three seasons with the Ligue 1 team and totalled 83 competitive appearances before moving to Ludogorets in June 2019.

 Ikoko was born in France and represented the country from under-16 to under-21 level.
 He then changed his allegiance to DR Congo, for whom he made his senior international debut in 2017.

 Career

 Paris Saint-Germain and loans

 Born in Montereau, France, Ikoko is a youth product of Paris Saint-Germain.

 Ikoko made his Ligue 2 debut with Créteil on 16 August 2013 in a 3–0 away defeat against SM Caen.
 He replaced Augusto Pereira Loureiro in the 63rd minute.
 One week later, he played the full 90 minutes against FC Istres in a 2–2 home draw.

 On 15 July 2014, Ikoko was loaned to Ligue 2 club Le Havre.

 On 23 July 2015, Ikoko joined Ligue 2 club Lens for a season-long loan deal.